mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 ## The Layout

 Layouts are used to size and place controls in a logical way in a dialog.
-They can generally be thought iof as grid controls that adjst based on their contents.
+They can generally be thought of as grid controls that adjusts based on their contents.
 The sample code a new Layout is created on line 30 in this section of the code:

 ```python
         # Create a table layout and add all the controls